Redemption Rights - 3 Things to Know about Redemption Rights in Term Sheets

 In the world of startups, one of the most important factors to pay attention to on your term sheet has to do with redemption rights.
 The redemption rights definition is fairly straightforward - it's a clause that gives investors the chance to require a company to repurchase the shares that they were given after a specific period of time has passed.
 After this deadline, investors get the opportunity to put their shares back into the original company in exchange for a determined price.

-In terms of redemption rights preferred stock, however, things can get a bit more complicated depending on the situation.
+Redemption rights preferred stock can get a bit more complicated depending on the situation.
 As you move forward into the world of business, there are a few key things about the redemption rights venture capitalists (VC's) require that you'll want to know more about before investing in startups.

 What Are Redemption Rights Designed To Do?